-Are you using Virgin Media Hub 3 or Virgin Media WIFI boosters and have encountered a weak security error on your iPhone WIFI settings?
-Have you recently upgraded your iPhone to iOS 14 and keep getting the same error?
-Let’s not panic.
-We have a few simple fixes that can help you get rid of the error.
+Are you using Virgin Media Hub 3 or Virgin Media WIFI boosters and have encountered a weak security error on your WIFI settings?
+This can be fixed by using the following steps:

 What Is Virgin Media Weak Security Error?